DAMEDIC/fhir-toolbox-go/README.md

 is implemented.

-Mostly, because they require validation which is not implemented by the fhir-toolbox-go, yet.
+Mostly, because these require validation which is not implemented by `fhir-toolbox-go`, yet.

+For a quick usaage example see  [`./examples/fhirpath`](./examples/fhirpath/main.go).

 ### Decimal precision